Schitt's Creek: Critical response

-The first season of Schitt's Creek received generally positive reviews.
-It holds an approval rating of 93% on Rotten Tomatoes based on 26 ratings averaging 6.38/10.
+The first season of Schitt's Creek received mixed to positive reviews.
+It holds an approval rating of 68% on Rotten Tomatoes based on 28 ratings averaging 6.4/10.
 The website's critical consensus reads, "The title is one of the best jokes of Schitt's Creek, but performances from Eugene Levy and Catherine O'Hara give the writing a comedic boost."
 On Metacritic, the first season has a score of 64 out of 100, based on 11 critics, indicating "generally favorable reviews".
 Vinay Menon of the Toronto Star wrote that the show "is one of the best CBC comedies in years".
 After being picked up by Pop, the Los Angeles Times described the show as "very funny, beautifully played, [and] sometimes touching," although Mike Hale of The New York Times called Schitt's Creek "drab and underwritten".

 Subsequent seasons of Schitt's Creek were more positively received, with the show growing in popularity after debuting on Netflix in January 2017.
 On Rotten Tomatoes, seasons 2, 4, 5 and 6 have approval ratings of 100%, with season 4's consensus reading, "The comedic real estate value rises for Schitt's Creek in its fourth year, the series gradually maturing into appointment viewing with a big, beating heart beneath its absurdity."
 The final season's consensus reads: "Witty, warm, and with just the right blend of wisdom and wisecracks, Schitt's Creek's final season is the perfect farewell to the Roses and the town that changed their lives."
-On Metacritic, the final season has a score of 94 out of 100, based on 4 critics, indicating "universal acclaim".
+On Metacritic, the final season has a score of 95 out of 100, based on 4 critics, indicating "universal acclaim".
 Bridget Read of Vogue wrote that while the series "started off with typical fish out of water scenarios," it has "fully come into its own, with a whole cast of Twin Peaks-meets-Christopher-Guest-universe characters that are as equally endearing".
 In New York Magazine, Maggie Fremont wrote that "the show takes a few episodes to get into its groove, but once it does, you'll never want to leave".
 The series has placed on annual best-of lists published by The A.V.
 Club, Esquire, Glamour, The Guardian, The New Yorker, and Variety.
 In 2019, the series was named "The Best Show on TV Right Now" by TV Guide.

 The series has also been praised for its portrayal of a pansexual character, played by Dan Levy, as well as for how David's sexuality and subsequent relationship with Patrick are simply accepted by the other characters with no expressions of homophobia in the storyline.